DikshaDisciplines/YUJ/_posts/2024-02-14-PregnancyYoga.md

 - **Low blood pressure:** Be cautious when changing positions and avoid standing for long periods.

-- **Oedema:** Avoid poses that cause discomfort.
+- **Oedema:** Avoid asanas that cause discomfort.

 - **Miscarriage:** Avoid yoga until the 16th week.

-- **Palpitations:** Avoid strenuous poses.
+- **Palpitations:** Avoid strenuous asanas.

-- **Placenta praevia:** Avoid full squatting and strenuous poses.
+- **Placenta praevia:** Avoid full squatting and strenuous asanas.

-- **Pelvic pain:** Avoid wide leg positions and be aware of poses that cause discomfort.
+- **Pelvic pain:** Avoid wide leg positions and be aware of asanas that cause discomfort.

 - **Preterm labor:** Avoid squatting and supta vajrasan from 6 months.

 - **Rib pain:** Avoid slouching and be mindful of your posture.

-- **Sciatica:** Be gentle with all poses and use cushions for support.
+- **Sciatica:** Be gentle with all asanas and use cushions for support.

-- **Sacroiliac pain:** Avoid strong poses, wide leg forward bends, and lying on your back for long periods.
+- **Sacroiliac pain:** Avoid strong asanas, wide leg forward bends, and lying on your back for long periods.

 - **Symphis pubis pain:** Avoid wide leg stretching positions, lunges, pigeon pose, and horse pose.